Building Pipelines#

 depth_filtered.hvplot(y='mag', kind='scatter', color='red', marker='x')

-The .interactive interface doesn’t only apply to pandas DataFrames: you can use the same approach with xarray.
+The .rx interface applies not just to pandas DataFrames, but to essentially any Python object, including an Xarray dataset.
 Here we load our population raster and perform some simple cleanup:

 raw_ds = xr.open_dataarray(pathlib.Path('../../data/raster/gpw_v4_population_density_rev11_2010_2pt5_min.nc'))